Where is the birth center located?

 In the unlikely event of an emergency during birth, the staff at the Birth and Wellness Center is highly qualified to provide emergency care associated with labor and birth.
 Medications and oxygen are on hand for stabilization and treatment.
 To facilitate timely and smooth transfer when needed, the Center is located just minutes from our emergency transfer hospital.
 During this stressful time, our staff will accompany the family to the hospital and continue to offer support throughout the birth experience if the family desires it.

 What will I get with my prenatal care?

-What kind of classes will you offer?
+What kind of classes do you offer?

 Education is an integral part of the midwifery model of care.
-For first time parents, or those giving birth outside of the hospital for the first time, prenatal classes are essential and will be offered at a reduced charge for our clients.
+For first time parents, or those giving birth outside of the hospital for the first time, prenatal classes are essential and are offered at a reduced charge for our clients.
 We are pleased to partner with New Generation Birth for our general prenatal/childbirth classes.
 Members of the community who are planning birth elsewhere but are looking for more natural-focused classes or a more personalized class experience are welcome to join our education program.
 For more information on all the classes we offer, visit our Resources page.

 What is a Certified Nurse-Midwife?

 A CNM is trained and certified in the sister disciplines of nursing and midwifery.
 She is prepared at the Master’s Degree level, certified by national standards and examination, and licensed by the state.
 A CNM provides comprehensive care in all aspects of women's health including adolescent care and counseling, prenatal care, attendance at birth, postpartum care, family planning, screening and treatment of routine gynecological problems, wellness exams and counseling including nutrition, as well as perimenopausal and postmenopausal care.
 CNMs are also trained in newborn care and assessment, and well baby care.